 The numbers and arrangement of buttons are the same as for the private’s jacket, but with two fewer small buttons.
 The “missing” pair has to be on the pockets; this may suggest that all drummers’ jackets, not just those of the light companies, were made with diagonal “slash” flaps, or more likely that the drummers’ jackets simply omitted the small button that fastened the pocket flap.
 My (very) rough sketch here of a reconstruction of the jacket may help to clarify all this.

-However, different versions are current among more recent illustrators: Hofschröer’s 1989 Osprey reproduces in black and white an Aerts painting at Celle of a light company bugler post 1812, in a jacket that has some similarities, but is laced throughout in the “narrow” lace, with edging to jacket and turnbacks, darts on the sleeves and two vertical lines of braid connecting the outer ends of the loops in what may be an attempt to show a “front frame” (“body” or “breast” lace).
+However, different versions are current among more recent illustrators: Hofschröer’s 1989 Osprey reproduces in black and white an Aerts painting at Celle of a light company bugler post 1812, in a jacket that has some similarities, but is laced throughout in the “narrow” lace, with edging to jacket and turnbacks, darts on the sleeves and two vertical lines of braid connecting the outer ends of the loops in a “front frame” (“body” or “breast” lace).
 Aerts’s album of watercolours at the Bibliothèque Nationale in Paris contains a similar version of this figure as a drummer, but with shoulder straps and tufts or fringe in place of wings.
-Unlike most of Aerts’s images of the Legion, this is not borrowed from Beamish or Knötel, and I do not know what the source might be, unless of course they represent educated guesswork.
+Unlike most of his images of the Legion, these are not derived from Beamish or Knötel, and I do not know what the original source might be, unless of course they represent educated guesswork.
 Von Pivka copies the Aerts bugler directly in one of his plates.